Christmas SALE! All titles 20% off at the

-The exciting fourth book of the Falcon Series will be available early November, 2020!
+The exciting fourth book of the Falcon Series is available now on Amazon in print or Kindle formats

 C. H. Cobb’s political thriller is available from Doorway Press or Amazon or your local bookstore!